dlcarter/BasicOAuth2/README.md

 To test the authentication, follow these steps:

 #### 1. Create a client
-Click the 'Add client' button and fill in the details.
+Click the 'New Client' button and fill in the details.
 You should see clients appear on the list as you add them.

 #### 2. Create a user
 Navigate to the client you created above by clicking its name in the clients list.
 From there, you will see a page with a list of users for that client.
 It will be empty the first time you navigate there.
-Create a user by clicking 'Add User' at the bottom of the list.
+Create a user by clicking 'New User' at the bottom of the list.

 #### 3. Login your new user
 Right click 'Login' at the top right of the screen.
 Fill in the credentials you created in step 2, including the client.